krishnonwork/mathematical-methods-in-deep-learning-ipython/README.md

-# Mathematical Methods in Deep Learning
+# Math for Deep Learning

-Python code (in the form of Jupyter ipython notebooks) to support the book

-Title: "**Math for Deep Learning**".
+Python code (in the form of Jupyter ipython notebooks) to support the book "**Math for Deep Learning**".

 Code contributors: **Ananya Ashok Honnedevasthana, Sujay Narumanchi, Devashish Shankar, Krishnendu Chaudhury**.